huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param object prevBlock: the block's state before it was modified.
 The object's shape is ``{metatileId, collision, elevation, rawValue}``
    :param object newBlock: the block's new state after it was modified.
 The object's shape is ``{metatileId, collision, elevation, rawValue}``

+.. js:function:: onBlockHoverChanged(x, y)

+   Called when the mouse enters a new map block.

+   :param number x: x coordinate of the block
+   :param number y: y coordinate of the block

+.. js:function:: onBlockHoverCleared()

+   Called when the mouse exits the map.

 .. js:function:: onMapResized(oldWidth, oldHeight, newWidth, newHeight)

    Called when the dimensions of the map are changed.